-NEXT MEETING DATE OF THE MULMUR POLICE SERVICES BOARD: Monday, June 24, 2013 at the Dufferin OPP Detachment
+NEXT MEETING DATE OF THE MULMUR POLICE SERVICES BOARD: Monday, March 24, 2013

 Mulmur Police Services Board Members (from back row left to right)